FAQ

 What is UV oil?

-UV oil is a type of oil finish that absorbs into the pores of wood, and is hardened under UV light.
+UV oil is a type of oil finish that absorbs into the pores of wood and is hardened under UV light.
 UV oil finishes appear the same as natural oil but are typically more durable, although they still require periodic care and maintenance.

-What do ‘brushed’ mean?
+What does ‘brushed’ mean?

-When the surface of timber has been brushed with wire, which scrapes away the softer parts of the wood grain and leaves the harder grain intact.
+When the surface of timber has been brushed with wire, it scrapes away the softer parts of the wood grain and leaves the harder grain intact.
 This results in a texture that follows the wood’s natural grain pattern.

 What is smoked timber?